 Understanding how these work, what they are, and how they can contribute to your future and overall wealth can increase your odds of financial success.

 If you overspend on liabilities, your overall net worth will not be as high as you would like.
 Building a healthy financial portfolio is a very adult thing to do.

 If you are adamant about the lifestyle you want to live, yet you keep maxing out your credit cards, then you might need to make more money.

 This could consist of making advancements in the company you are now at, finding a new company, or starting a side hustle.

 12. Plan for big spending.

 The most financially savvy way to make a large purchase is to plan.
-Decide what you want, save your money, and then find the perfect option.
+Decide what you want, save money, and find the perfect option.

 My husband wants a tractor.
 We have a specific amount of money to spend.
-So he had been shopping for one that fits ur budget for weeks.
+So he had been shopping for one that fits our budget for weeks.

 But we don’t need it.
 So he will keep his eyes peeled for the perfect used tractor.
 We have been planning for it, we have the budget, and the money is all ready to go.
 Because we have a plan, we are less likely to overspend.